bidmikhail/MacProAutoOverclock/README.md

 sudo chmod -rw-r--r-- /Library/LaunchDaemons/com.example.d

-3. Copy this inject folder (with this README.txt file inside) to the /Users/Shared folder
+3. Copy this folder (with this README.txt file inside) to the /Users/Shared folder and rename it to "overclock"
-4. Open the file /Users/Shared/inject/overclock_daemon.sh with TextEdit and specify the number of overclock steps by editing the default value "steps=40".
-You can specify steps=20 or any other number of steps.
+4. Open the file /Users/Shared/overclock/overclock_daemon.sh with TextEdit and specify the new System Bus speed in Hz, e.g. "kern.busclock=455000000".
+You can specify steps=410000000 or any other value.

 5. reboot